angrybacon/doomsday-wiki/markdown/archive/chapters/surgical-extraction.md

 first.
 Beyond that is does not actually matter on the ordering of the cards.

-Likewise point 2 is pretty much guaranteed to succeed as even if they re-order you will still *draw* both LEDs and BW with the ability to cast it all.
+Likewise point 2 is pretty much guaranteed to succeed as even if they re-order you will still _draw_ both LEDs and BW with the ability to cast it all.

 We improve our chances of success further by using our other cantrips to draw into the stack.
-The *Look at the top three cards of your library...* and *...you may shuffle your library...* clauses on Ponder, the *Scry 2* from Preordain and the *Draw three cards, place two cards from your hand onto the top of your library* from Brainstorm all give you a higher chance to place the IU, AoI or TW first in the stack.
+The _Look at the top three cards of your library_ and _you may shuffle your library_ clauses on Ponder, the _Scry 2_ from Preordain and the _Draw three cards, place two cards from your hand onto the top of your library_ from Brainstorm all give you a higher chance to place the IU, AoI or TW first in the stack.

 There are a couple of ways of beating Surgical.
 Obviously the use of discard or silence effects can help protect you however sometimes you might be facing an active Snapcaster with Surgical in the graveyard or something similar.
-Forcing the opponent to panic *use it or lose it* is the best way to stop them getting full value out of it.
+Forcing the opponent to panic _use it or lose it_ is the best way to stop them getting full value out of it.
 What they try and use it on in this instance obviously depends on what is currently targetable in your graveyard.
 Trying to work out what the opponent will go for requires some good observational and psychological